Bruce N. Levine

-Bruce N. Levine (born February 7, 1955, in New York City) is a trainer of Thoroughbred racehorses.
+Bruce N. Levine (born February 7, 1955) is a trainer of Thoroughbred racehorses.

-Raised on Long Island, New York, where he still makes his home, Levine earned a Bachelor of Arts degree in business administration from the University of Miami before becoming a trainer.
+Raised on Long Island, New York, Levine earned a Bachelor of Arts degree in business administration from the University of Miami before becoming a trainer.
 He saddled his first race winner in 1979 and as of the fall of 2009 has won more than 2,200 races.
 He won a training title at Meadowlands Racetrack in 2007 and at Monmouth Park Racetrack in 2008 and 2009.